Allu Arjun: Further success (2011–2013)

 He next appeared in V. V. Vinayak's action film Badrinath (2011), in which he played the role of Badri, a modern-day Indian samurai who is assigned to protect the Badrinath Temple by his Guru (Prakash Raj), to whom he is very loyal.
 Allu Arjun undertook intensive martial arts and sword fighting training in Vietnam and marks his first pairing with Tamannaah.
-He grew his hair out for his look as a warrior in the film.
 It his second A-rated film in India after Vedam (2010), on the account of graphic action violence.
-The film completed a 50-day run in 187 movie theaters.
+The film completed a 50-day run in 187 cinemas.
 His performance and character received mixed reviews.
 A critic of The Times of India wrote that "Arjun hardly has any scope to emote as he was mostly pushed into action scenes and song sequences."

 After Badrinath, he signed Trivikram Srinivas's action comedy film Julayi in 2011.
 It was released in 2012, in which he played the role of Ravindra Narayan, a street-smart yet spoilt brat whose life takes a drastic turn after he becomes the witness of a huge bank robbery.
 A critic wrote that "Allu Arjun puts in a confident performance as the loveable rogue.
 It's a role that is right up his alley and he carries it off with a characteristic panache.
 He lights up the screen with his dancing in particular, pulling off some pretty challenging dance moves."
 Riya Chakravarty of NDTV, in her review, stated that "Arjun has delivered an outstanding performance."
-He was nominated for the SIIMA Award for Best Actor (Telugu), for his performance in the film.
+He was nominated for the SIIMA Award for Best Actor – Telugu, for his performance in the film.